OutSystems/docs-product/src/setup-maintain/setup/change-db-authentication.md

 1. Click **Grant Permissions**.

-1. For each user, click **Test Connection** and check everything is ok.
+1. Check everything is ok with the connection for each user, by clicking **Test Connection**.

-1. If you changed the authentication to Windows Authentication, and if your machine has Application Pools configured to run OutSystems applications besides the OutSystemsApplications pool:
+1. If you changed the authentication to Windows Authentication, and if your machine has Application Pools configured to run OutSystems apps besides the OutSystemsApplications pool:
     1. Go to the **IIS Management Console**.
-    1. For each pool running OutSystems applications, set the **Identity** in **Advanced Settings** to match the Runtime user, and click **Ok**.
+    1. For each pool running OutSystems apps, set the **Identity** in **Advanced Settings** to match the Runtime user, and click **Ok**.

-    If you changed the authentication to Database Authentication, it is recommended that you restore the Application Pools **Identity** to the NetworkService or ApplicationPoolIdentity.
+    If you changed the authentication to Database Authentication, we recommend that you restore the Application Pools **Identity** to the NetworkService or ApplicationPoolIdentity.

 1. On the **Session** tab, click **Create Session Database**.

 1. Click **Apply and Exit**.
-A message to publish the latest version of Service Center is displayed.
+A message to publish the latest version of Service Center displays.
 Click **OK**.

 1. If there are Database Catalogs configured:
     1. Open **Service Center**.
     1. Go to **Administration** > **Database Catalogs**.
-    1. For each configured catalog (other than Main), give permissions to users to access that catalog in the database:
+    1. For each configured catalog (other than Main), enable users to access that catalog in the database by assigning these roles to:
-        * The Admin user requires the roles: db_accessadmin, db_datareader, db_datawriter, db_ddladmin and db_securityadmin.
+        * The Admin user: db_accessadmin, db_datareader, db_datawriter, db_ddladmin and db_securityadmin.
-        * The Runtime user requires the roles: db_datareader and db_datawriter.
+        * The Runtime user: db_datareader and db_datawriter.

         <div class="info" markdown="1">

         Notes:
         <ul>
-        <li> If the Catalog was configured before Platform Server 7.0 with a specific Runtime user, we recommend to change it to the same user configured in the Configuration Tool. </li>
+        <li> If the Catalog was configured before Platform Server 7.0 with a specific Runtime user, we recommend changing it to the same user configured in the Configuration Tool. </li>
         <li> Using specific users is only allowed for backward compatibility. </li>
         </ul>